 For your convenience, we have listed PE days below.
 A reminder that children will be required to wear PE kit on the days that their class has PE.
 On these days, we would like children to come to school wearing their PE kit and to wear it for that whole day.

 Physical Education (PE) is an integral part of the curriculum at King’s Sutton Primary Academy.
 As well as providing high quality exercise, we believe PE boosts confidence in children and breaks down barriers, creates long lasting memories, builds teamwork and helps to bring the children together which creates a real sense of community.

 At King’s Sutton Primary Academy, we use a skills-based approach to teach PE.
-Mr Caldwell plans and delivers lessons using this approach to ensure that children leave the school ‘physically confident in a way which supports their health and fitness’ (The 2014 Primary National Curriculum in England).
-This means that Mr Caldwell continually adapts lessons to match the needs of the children ensuring that each child has the opportunity to improve and clear progression can be seen across the school.
+Teachers deliver lessons using this approach to ensure that children leave the school ‘physically confident in a way which supports their health and fitness’ (The 2014 Primary National Curriculum in England).
+This means that teachers continually adapt lessons to match the needs of the children ensuring that each child has the opportunity to improve and clear progression can be seen across the school.

 The building blocks for this subject are set out in Statutory Framework for EYFS: Physical development which involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 Pupils have the opportunity throughout their time in school, to experience a wide range of physical activities including: